top of page

 Why did you decide to come to Basel?

-After all these years, do you want to stay living here in Basel or do you see yourself returning to Spain or another country?
+After these years, do you want to stay living here in Basel or do you see yourself returning to Spain or another country?

 What do you like most about Basel?